 Black mollies are cute looking tiny fishes that are an excellent choice for being placed in small fish tanks as fish that eat algae.
 Black mollies don’t have a great appetite.
 However, since they readily eat up all kinds of algae, they are good enough for a small fish tank.
 If the stones and live plants in your fish tank have algae, count on those tiny black mollies to do their job.
 However, you should not solely depend on these little ones to eat all the algae as they are just small freshwater algae eaters.

 Black mollies get along well with Guppies, Swordtails, Platys, Endlers, Minnows, Gourami fishes, and other kinds of mollies.

 3. Siamese Algae Eater

 Siamese algae eater is the best kind of freshwater algae eater fish.
 These are both beautiful and efficient at eating algae.
-The reason why most people like keeping Siamese Algae Eater is because these fishes have an amazing appetite.
-Besides cleaning your fish tank by eating algae, they also eat up any leftover food, pellets, vegetables, etc. They grow up to 2 inches in length.
-While they get along well with other breeds and live in peace, they have a tendency to become territorial if there are many more Siamese algae eater fishes in the same fish tank.
+The reason why most people like keeping Siamese Algae Eater is because these fishes have a fantastic appetite.
+Besides cleaning your fish tank by eating algae, they also eat up any leftover food, pellets, vegetables, etc. They grow up to two inches in length.
+While they get along well with other breeds and live in peace, they tend to become territorial if there are many more Siamese algae eater fishes in the same fish tank.

-Siamese freshwater algae eater fish are really compatible with most fishes.
-However, fishes, like red tailed sharks, dwarf cichlids should not be kept with Siamese algae eaters since they both have territorial tendencies.
-A lot of people also have witnessed that Siamese algae eaters have a tendency to chase fishes that are of the same color as them.
-Since these fishes are highly territorial, just make sure your fish tank has enough space for them to be.
+Siamese freshwater algae eater fish are compatible with most fishes.
+However, fishes, like red-tailed sharks, dwarf cichlids should not be kept with Siamese algae eaters since they both have territorial tendencies.
+Many people also have witnessed that Siamese algae eaters tend to chase fishes that are of the same color as them.
+Since these fishes are highly territorial, make sure your fish tank has enough space for them to be.
 Given they have needed space, they work well cleaning your fish tank off algae.

 4. Siamese Flying Fox